openmapeditor/openmapeditor/docs/ARCHITECTURE.md

   properties: {
     name: "string",           // User-editable, defaults to "Marker"/"Path"/"Area"
     description: "string",    // Optional, preserved in all exports
-    colorName: "Red",         // One of 16 ORGANIC_MAPS_COLORS
+    colorName: "Red",         // Internal only - one of 16 ORGANIC_MAPS_COLORS
     stravaId: "123456789",    // Optional, preserved from Strava/import
     totalDistance: 1234.56    // Calculated internally, excluded from standard exports },